CSC207-UofT/course-project-internet-explorers/phase0/progress_report.md

 # Sample Walk-Through

 In order to test the design of our system, our team designed a typical scenario in the game.
 The game would begin with the main menu, wherein the user would be able to select the new game button.
-A tower, set of Tiles, mapSystem.Map, and World objects would be instantiated.
+A tower, set of Tiles, game.mapSystem.Map, and game.World objects would be instantiated.
 A Player would be instantiated with the ability to reposition, attack, deplete, and access their inventory through the InputHandler and CharacterManager.
 The inventory may include multiple Weapon and Defender objects which can be used with the SpawnController.
 Eventually, the SpawnController instantiates multiple